 - Applicants must submit an official attendance form from their school that confirms their attendance record for the first seven semesters of high school.

-- Applicants must submit their official FASFA forms submitted or a parent/guardian must submit the required documents to establish a need for financial assistance for college that is based on the federal guidelines for income brackets.
+- Applicants must submit their official FASFA forms submitted or a parent/guardian must submit the required documents to establish a need for financial assistance for college.

 - Applicants must meet the published application deadlines established.
 The Step 1 application requirements will be vetted by the foundation’s executive director to ensure all required documents have been submitted.
 Once all documents have been submitted within published deadline applicants will be notified of their eligibility status based on published criteria and will move on to Step 2 if eligible.